amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 # COLLECTING

 This section is about collecting slide rules: what to look for, how to purchase, etc. I collect slide rules.
 This should surprise no one reading this article.
 But I am an atypical collector.
-I collect, but I do not trade.
-I do not engage in bidding wars on eBay.
-And I collect only those slide rules that I coveted as a young engineering student in early-1980s Burma.
+I buy, but I do not sell, and I do not engage in bidding wars on eBay.
+And I collect only those slide rules that I coveted as a young engineering student in the early 1980s.
 More importantly, I collect only those slide rules that are not "collector-grade".
-The slide rules that I buy have high accuracy, but not necessarily high resale value: most are not rarities; some have former owners' names engraved upon them; many do not come with cases, manuals, wrappings, boxes, and other accoutrement of collecting.
+The slide rules that I buy have high accuracy, but do not necessarily have high resale value: most are not rarities; some have former owners' names engraved upon them; many do not come with cases, manuals, wrappings, boxes, and other accoutrement of collecting.
 Moreover, I am partial to Darmstadt rules, for they offered the best balance in terms of density, simplicity, and utility.

 My main goal in collecting slide rules is to play, not to display.
 Although these simple instruments no longer hold practical value today, they were once instrumental in humanity's ability to create societal value.
 I acknowledge that fact by collecting them.
-And by using them, I learn how ingenious of my forebears, the engineers who designed these marvellous devices.
+And by using them, I learn the ingenuity of my forebears, the engineers who designed these marvellous devices.
 Indeed, I taught my son how to use slide rules, when he was a third-grader.
-So, I am motivated by knowledge and nostalgia, not by possessory pride or pecuniary purpose.
-When reading this section, take into consideration my biases.
+I am motivated by knowledge and nostalgia, not by possessory pride or pecuniary purpose.
+So, when perusing my collection described in this section, take my biases into consideration.

+Below, I arranged my collection by slide rule varieties (straight, circular, and cylindrical) and, within each variety, by manufacturer names.
+Do note, though, that sellers (brands) were not necessarily the same as manufacturers, in some cases.
+For example, Frederick Post, a well-known American company, sold under the Post brand the bamboo slide rules manufactured by Hemmi in Japan.
+Hemmi also sold the same slide rules under their own brand.
+Also of note was that German manufacturers, Faber-Castell (est. 1761), Aristo (est. 1862), and Nestler (est. 1878), were in [West Germany](https://en.wikipedia.org/wiki/West_Germany) (FRD) during the [Cold War](https://en.wikipedia.org/wiki/Cold_War), but Reiss (est. 1882) was in [East Germany](https://en.wikipedia.org/wiki/East_Germany) (DDR).
+Likewise, Kontrolpribor, a Russian manufacturer, is more properly labelled as a company from the former [Soviet Union](https://en.wikipedia.org/wiki/Soviet_Union).

 ## *straight rules*